The Man from Mars

-The Man from Mars (Człowiek z Marsa) is a "first contact" science fiction novel by Polish writer Stanisław Lem, published in 1946.
-Lem's first science fiction work, its plot revolves around American scientists studying a creature - an alien - found in a crashed spaceship from Mars.
+The Man from Mars (Człowiek z Marsa) is a "first contact" science fiction novel by Polish writer Stanisław Lem, published in 1946, Lem's first science fiction work.
+In the novel, American scientists are studying an alien found in a crashed spaceship from Mars.

 Publication history

 It was Stanislaw Lem's first science fiction work, serialized in a Katowice weekly, Nowy Świat Przygód ("New World of Adventures") in 1946, starting in the first issue.
 Lem considered it extremely naive and weak; he said he wrote it exclusively "for bread", and refused to reprint it for a long time.
 Some Polish science fiction fanclubs produced small editions of pirated reprints.
 Later it was printed legally several times in Germany, where a publishing house had rights for Stanislaw Lem's juvenilia.
 The first legal Polish reprint, in book format, was published in 1994 by Independent Publishing House NOWA.

 In 2009, a long excerpt from Chapter 1 was translated into English for the first time by Peter Swirski and published with permission of Stanislaw Lem's family in the online literary magazine Words Without Borders.